Flying After Cataract Surgery

 The recommended waiting period before flying after cataract surgery varies depending on several factors, such as the type of surgery, the individual’s overall health, and the flight duration.
 Generally, most patients are advised to wait at least 1-2 weeks after their surgery before flying.
 This allows enough time for the eye to heal and reduces the risk of complications such as eye pressure changes, dry eyes, or infection.

-See also Plastic Surgery Lethbridge
+See also Huronia Oral Surgery Group

 If you have undergone laser-assisted cataract surgery or have any other complications such as corneal edema, inflammation, or bleeding, your surgeon may advise you to wait for a longer period before flying.
 Additionally, if you have any pre-existing eye conditions or other health concerns, it’s best to consult with your surgeon before making any travel plans.